sxh1136/Noodlococcus/README.md

 ```
 trycycler cluster --assemblies assemblies/*fasta --reads noodloccous_long-reads_filtered.fastq --out_dir trycycler
 ```
-All assemblies fit into one cluster so can proceed
+All assemblies fit into one cluster so can proceed.

 ### Reconciling contigs
 ```
 trycycler reconcile --reads noodloccous_long-reads_filtered.fastq --cluster_dir trycycler/cluster_001
 ```
-Removed "K_utg000001l.fasta" as its ends could not be found in the other assemblies
+Removed "K_utg000001l.fasta" as its ends could not be found in the other assemblies - this is normal.